Employer disciplinary hearings & arbitration

 Teachers in New Jersey hired after August 6, 2012 are eligible for tenure after four (4) consecutive years of teaching.
 Prior to receiving tenure, a School District is not under any obligation to rehire a non-tenured teacher.
 If you believe you were wrongfully denied tenure you must take immediate action and afford yourself of the procedural rules provided to untenured teachers, including the right to a Donaldson Hearing.

-At The Mark Law Firm, our experienced Labor Law Attorneys can help you through the process, including representation at a Donaldson Hearing and any subsequent administrative appeal.
+At The Mark Law Firm, our experienced Labor Law Team can help you through the process, including representation at a Donaldson Hearing and any subsequent administrative appeal.

 Disciplinary hearings against teachers